 In this part of the country, Mohammed Zaman QC recently acted for the former director of Northampton Football Club during a £4 million (plus) matter related to alleged breaches of fiduciary duty and preferential payments.
 Other examples of recent work include Michael Dick’s representation of the ringleader of a ‘grooming’ gang in Huddersfield during a three-month trial in the criminal court; London-based Philip Rule’s defence of the principal defendant in an alleged drug conspiracy and money laundering matter; and, also in the capital, planning expert Hashi Mohamed’s handling of a case on behalf of Marden Parish Council involving a Gypsy and Traveller site’s planning permissions.

-If this has piqued your interest, then pupillage committee member Harpreet Sandhu tells us that No5 will be “offering six pupillages to start in 2021.
-We’re primarily looking for people who want to specialise in the following areas: business; property; crime; personal injury and clinical negligence; public law and planning and environment law.”
-Pupils are based in either Birmingham or London, though availability of practice-focuses in each location varies year-by-year “based on business needs.
-For example, in 2021 we are not looking for a family pupil, but that could feasibly change for the next round of recruitment,” Sandhu explains.
+If this has piqued your interest, then pupillage committee member Harpreet Sandhu tells us that No5 “is primarily looking for people who want to specialise in the following areas: business; property; crime; personal injury and clinical negligence; public law; and planning and environment law.”
+Pupils are based in either Birmingham or London, though availability of practice-focuses in each location varies year by year “based on business needs," Sandhu explains.
 Keep your eyes peeled.

-No5 recruits exclusively outside the pupillage gateway.
+No5 recruits exclusively outside the Pupillage Gateway.
 All candidates are required to fill out a “fairly standard application form,” which features a mini essay-type question and space for applicants to showcase their awards and accolades.
 Here candidates also state their preferred practice area (see below) and location.
-The initial 300-400 applicants are sifted down to around 75 candidates, who are then invited to participate in the first round of interviews.
+The initial 300 or so applicants are sifted down to around 75 candidates, who are then invited to participate in the first round of interviews.
 At the paper application stage, “we are primarily looking for a demonstration of a candidate’s commitment to the Bar,” Sandhu says.
 “For example, someone who has undertaken research or taken the time to get practical experience in the area that they want to practise in.”

 Those who impress (around 15 candidates) are invited to participate in a mini-pupillage, which provides “an opportunity for us to engage with candidates in a less artificial way,” Sandhu points out.
 One pupil recalled: “I went to court and attended a conference.
 The people I went with weren’t part of the pupillage or recruitment process so I could ask questions about chambers – it all felt quite relaxed.”